• Skip to primary navigation

 Change SD Card Adapter

-If you are using a SD Card Adapter, the problem might be due to the Adapter becoming faulty or damaged.
+If you are using SD Card Adapter, the problem might be due to the Adapter becoming faulty or damaged.
 The only way to rule out this possibility is to switch to another SD Card Adapter and see if it makes any difference.

 7. Reformat SD Card